-Editor’s Note: This post has been updated from its original version to include news about London Fashion Week in September.
+Editor’s Note: This post has been updated from its original version to include news about fashion week in New York, London, Milan, and Paris.

 September’s fashion month is set to look much different than any other in 2020 as the four major fashion hubs begin to re-open to a post-pandemic world.
 New York is planning a full comeback with as many in-person shows and events as possible, putting an emphasis on American fashion after brands were forced to show their resilience during the COVID-19 pandemic.
 London is hoping for something similar, with a mix of physical and digital events.

 Below, everything we know about Spring 2022 fashion weeks in New York, London, Milan, and Paris.

 What To Expect At New York Fashion Week Spring 2022

 New York is preparing for an illustrious return to the fashion weeks of yore.
 After two seasons of mostly digital shows and online collection debuts, New York Fashion Week is back for Spring 2022 with in-person shows happening from Sept.
 8 to Sept.
 12, along with a slew of marquee names, and, yes, the return of the Met Gala.

 On Monday, July 26, the CFDA in partnership with IMG released its official NYFW schedule for Spring 2022, which is stacked with a whopping 91 shows and presentations, along with plenty more designer names that have yet to be confirmed.
 Ulla Johnson will kick off the week while Tom Ford’s namesake brand will be the closing runway show, which will happen at the same as the MTV VMAs.